Tencent/Hippy/docs/en-us/web/custom-component.md

 ## Example

-In the following example, we create a custom componet, called `CustomView`, to display a video.
+In the following example, we create a custom component, called `CustomView`, to display a video.

 * First, initialize the component:

 ```javascript

 import { HippyView, HippyWebEngine, HippyWebModule } from '@hippy/web-renderer';